openfaas/openfaas.github.io/_posts/2022-07-04-argocd-image-updater-for-functions.md

 ## Introduction

-In this tutorial we'll set up [Argo CD](https://argoproj.github.io/cd/), install OpenFAaS and manage a number of functions using the [app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).
+In this tutorial we'll set up [Argo CD](https://argoproj.github.io/cd/), install OpenFaaS and manage a number of functions using the [app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).
 Then we'll show you how to deploy and configure the [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to update your functions as new container images get published from your CI pipeline.

+> Did you know?
+Argo CD is one of the Cloud Native Computing Foundation's (CNCF) projects for Continuous Delivery and was originally developed at Intuit.
+Another popular option is Flux, which we covered in a previous article: [Upgrade to Flux v2 to keep OpenFaaS up to date](https://www.openfaas.com/blog/upgrade-to-fluxv2-openfaas/).

 ### How it works